 While this source differed in their views from the rest of our sources, it’s clear that a business plan may still play a role in fundraising depending on the investor.

 Our research revealed that the vast majority of investors would rather see a visual and scannable presentation as opposed to a massive business plan as a Word doc.
 Most no longer consider business plans as necessary fundraising tools.
+You can simply show your business model in a slide.

 Here is the a recap of our data: